DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

 As it was mentioned earlier, a sampler can be attached to a texture view at run time.
 However, in most cases samplers do not change dynamically and it is known beforehand what kind of sampling is required.
-Diligent Engine uses *static samplers* that can be specified when creating a PSO:
+Diligent Engine uses *immutable samplers* that can be specified when creating a PSO:

 ```cpp
 SamplerDesc SamLinearClampDesc